stackevo/spudreq/draft-trammell-spud-req.md

 # Acknowledgments

-Thanks to Roland Bless, Cameron Byrne, Toerless Eckert, Daniel Kahn Gillmor, Tom Herbert, and Christian Huitema for feedback and comments on these requirements, as well as to the participants at the SPUD BoF at IETF 92 meeting in Dallas and the IAB SEMI workshop in Zurich for the discussions leading to this work.
-Thanks as well to the contributors to the H2020 MAMI project plenary discussion about this work: Ozgu Alay, Diego Lopez, Gorry Fairhurst, Iain Learmonth, and Matteo Varvelli.
+Thanks to Ozgu Alay, Roland Bless, Cameron Byrne, Toerless Eckert, Gorry Fairhurst, Daniel Kahn Gillmor, Tom Herbert, Christian Huitema, Iain Learmonth, Diego Lopez, and Matteo Varvelli for feedback and comments on these requirements, as well as to the participants at the SPUD BoF at IETF 92 meeting in Dallas and the IAB SEMI workshop in Zurich for the discussions leading to this work.

 This work is supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet